uriborrajo/HETGEN1000/README.md

 ### 11. ALIGNING UCE LOCI

-When taxa are “closely” related (< 30-50 MYA, perhaps), I think that edge-trimming alignments is reasonable.
-When the taxa you are interested in span a wider range of divergence times (> 50 MYA), you may want to think about internal trimming.
+When taxa are "closely" related (<30-50 million years ago, perhaps), I consider edge-trimming alignments to be a reasonable approach.
+However, when the taxa you are interested in have a broader range of divergence times (>50 million years), you might want to consider internal-trimming.

+Here, we show the commands for both methods:

 - #### EDGE TRIMMING
-Make sure that you are in the correct directory ```~/taxon-sets/all```
 ```
 phyluce_align_seqcap_align \
     --input all-taxa-incomplete.fasta \